COSC3020/tail-recursion-SamuelGlz/README.md

 Is the asymptotic complexity of tail-recursive Fibonacci different from the non-tail-recursive version?
 Why, or why not?
 Add your answer, including your reasoning, to this markdown file.

+The run times for the fibonnacci sequence will be different.
+Since the normal fibonnaci recursion is splitting in two for each recursion call it has a run time of O(2<sup>n</sup>), while the tail recursion has a complexity of O(n) because it does the fun in the call meaning that it only does the sum n times.